BlessedSleepSeeker/Keybebou/README.md

 ## Realisation

 ### Prototype Version
-Use cable, Gateron Clear Switch & random keycaps.
-Implement goal 1 to 3.
+Use cables, Gateron Clear Switch & random keycaps.
+3D Printed Case.
+Implement goal 1 & 2.

 ### Release 1.0
+Use cables, Gateron Clear Switch & random keycaps.
+3D Printed Case.
+Implement goal 1 to 4.

+### Release 2.0
-Custom PCB, Switch & Custom Keycaps.
+Use custom PCB, Gateron Clear Switch & custom keycaps.
+Quality Case.
 Implement goal 1 to 6.

 ### Goals
 1. Build a custom numpad. **<- I am here !**
 2. Change the namepad to other custom commands like Ctrl Alt Suppr.
 3. Implement the whole mode switching logic and the first mode (see [Modes](#modes)).
 4. Implement Macros & Scripts.
-You press a button and 3 things launch, your chill playlist is playing.
+Example : You press a button and 3 things launch, your chill playlist is playing and your notifications are off.
 5. Add RGB LED to help with understanding which mode is on.
 6. Develop a GUI where you will be able to program your mini keyboard as you desire.